explorable-viz/fluid/artifact-evaluation-response-2.md

 > 2. Can I be pointed to at least one example of forward analysis among the existing benchmarks?

-All `testBwd` tests actually test the round-trip of the backward analysis followed by the forward analysis, but there is unfortunately no support for standalone tests of the forward analysis.
-This way `testBwd` tests the round-trip is described in more detail in the `README.md`.
+All `testBwd` tests actually test the round-trip of the backward analysis followed by the forward analysis, but there is no support for standalone tests of the forward analysis.
+This way `testBwd` is used to test the round-trip, and the reasons for not (yet) supporting standalone forward analysis, are described in more detail in the `README.md`.

 > 3. Please make the fixes pertaining to (6) from @a7

 Thanks for spotting these inconsistencies.
-We have made the necessary fixes and clarifications, and amended the Step 4 instructions in `artifact-evaluation.md`:
+We have made the necessary fixes and clarifications, and amended the instructions for Step 4 in `artifact-evaluation.md`:

 ## Good to do for sake of clarity: